-4.1.5 DRIVEWAYS
+4.1.5 Driveways

 - A. Sight Distance.
 All driveways, at the point where they connect with any roadway which is a public improvement, as defined in this document, shall conform with the sight distance requirements of the Standard Drawings.
 Additional grading of slopes, or height restriction of fencing, signs or landscaping may be needed to meet this requirement. - B. Rural Driveways.
 All driveways in rural areas shall conform to the requirements of the Standard Drawings, B-1 series.
-The specific type of driveway shall be determined by the Department at the time of issuance of an encroachment permit, or prior to improvement plan approval. - C. Urban Driveways.
+The specific type of driveway shall be determined by the Department at the time of issuance of an encroachment permit, or prior to improvement plan approval.

+- C. Urban Driveways.
 All residential driveways in urban areas shall conform to the requirements of the Standard Drawings, B-2 series.
 All commercial drawings shall conform to the requirements of Drawing B-3 and B-3a, unless it is determined that a B-3b (High Volume Driveway) is required, as defined in (D.) below. - D. High Volume Driveways.
 A High Volume Driveway shall conform to Standard Drawing B-3b, and shall be required as determined by the criteria set forth thereon. - E. Driveways on Arterial Streets and Roads.
 Driveways on arterial streets and roads shall conform to the following requirements: - 1.
 Driveway access to major activity centers shall be located no closer than 200 feet to the adjacent intersection, and may be served by a break in a center median, where one is installed.
 If driveways must be provided closer to intersections, these driveways shall not be served by breaks in a center median, and shall not be located any closer than 50 feet from an intersection. - 2.
 The distance between driveways along commercially developed arterial streets and roads shall not be less than 200 feet. - 3.
 Where possible, driveways shall be located on cross streets or roads, rather than on arterial streets or roads. - 4.
-Residential driveways along arterial streets or roads shall not be permitted; these properties shall take access from local streets.

-F. Single Driveways Serving Multiple Units.
-The driveway apron width shall match the width of the interior access road.
+In new subdivisions, residential driveways along arterial streets or roads shall not be permitted; these properties shall take access from local streets. - F. Single Driveways Serving Multiple Units.
+The driveway apron width shall match the width of the interior access road. - 4.1.6 Angled Parking - A. Planning Elements.
+Angled parking may be designated on private property as provided for in the Land Use Ordinance or Coastal Zone Land Use Ordinance.
+Angled parking within public improvements shall be restricted to the following locations: - 1.
+Central business district areas which qualify as a business district under the California Vehicle Code.
+Said business district will need to have a defined boundary as established by a gateway feature, such as a monument, roadside bulbout treatments or other type of roadside element to define the downtown. - 2.
+Significant public areas, such as a park, located off defined arterial and collector roadways. - 3.
+Potential major traffic generators which are not located on defined arterial and collector roadways, as approved by the Department.